 Pre-medical or medical students who are interested in research opportunities:

-For further information regarding our Fellowship Program please contact:
+For information regarding our clinical positions, please contact: Brian Ghoshhajra, MD, MBA

 Every year physicians from the Massachusetts General Hospital Heart Center engage in innovative research efforts.
 Much of this research work is published in distinguished academic journals.